CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

   * Added alerts and reports for Windows Defender.
 * Added panel on top of all the dashboards/reports to show whether the data required for the dashboard is present or not and also if any report/alerts needs to be enabled to make dashboard work is enabled or not.
 * New alert (Windows Process Tampering Detected) for Windows added based on new release of Sysmon version 13.0.
+* Malicious IP List is now updated to upload the data to Cyences Malicious IP server and retrieve back the latest results from the server and update the lookup.

 Update Guide from version 1.0.0 to 1.1.0